rootslab/train/Readme.md

  * Concatenate an Array to the queue.
  * It returns the current Train instance.
  *
- * NOTE: It accepts a single argument, that could be also a generic Object.
+ * NOTE: It accepts a single argument, that could be also a generic element.
  */
 Train#concat( [ Array array ] ) : Train